Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Security-Based Labeling

-Using tools like Azure and Microsoft Information Protection (MIP) categorize unstructured data according to its sensitivity label, such as Public, Confidential, Shared, etc. Security-based labeling enables teams to determine the level of security that should be provided to the specified category of data.
+Using tools like Azure and Microsoft Information Protection (MIP), teams can categorize unstructured data according to its sensitivity label, such as Public, Confidential, Shared, etc. Security-based labeling enables teams to determine the level of security that should be provided to the specified category of data.

 Privacy-Based Labeling